OPLSPotentialBuilder

 Returns:

-Whether or not Lennard Jones terms are included in the potential set.
+Whether Lennard Jones terms are included in the potential set.

 Return type: